centreon/centreon-documentation/versioned_docs/version-20.10/releases/centreon-core.md

 - [Authentication] Improve LDAP authentication and authorization
 - [Core] Fixed SQL request syntax error for cron with MySQL 8
 - [Install] Fixed SQL errors in upgrade process from Centreon version < 2.8.5
-- [Resources Status] Fixed the display of old downtimes in the details tab
+- [Resources Status] Fixed the display of old downtimes in the Details tab

 #### Security Fixes